HurricaneJames/react-action-tabs/README.md

   takes a single child element (root) generally, I use spans in tab options can probably do other things, with undefined results
-  - noActivePassthrough - set when tabbar should not set an `active` prop to selected options/panels
+  - noActivePassthrough - set when tabbar should not set an `active` prop to active options/panels

 Can set className for each element can set style for each element